Doing legal business in England and Wales

 They practise English law, EU law, public and private international law, and the law of their state/jurisdiction of origin to provide a local and global service for their clients.

-In 2023, over 11,000 solicitors are practising their profession outside of the UK – many are foreign nationals who find that a qualification as a solicitor of England and Wales opens career opportunities.
+In 2024, approximately 11,000 solicitors are practising their profession outside of the UK – many are foreign nationals who find that a qualification as a solicitor of England and Wales opens career opportunities.

 Introduction to the UK legal system